johnshields/AOODPP_Project/README.md

 # Metrics Application
 #### John Shields - G00348436
+***

 <p align="center">
 <img src="https://i.ibb.co/dgfdK1p/OOP-Main-Project.jpg">
 </p>

+## The App
 Java application that uses reflection to analyse an arbitrary Java Application Archive (JAR) and calculates one or more design and structural metrics for each of the component classes in its object graph.

-## The App
-JavaFX App that processes Jar Files to read and print their Class Names, Package Names, and the Lines of Code on a GUI.
 ###### Make sure the Jar Files are in the Class Path.

 The Design Rationale can be found [here](https://github.com/johnshields/OOP-Metrics-App/wiki).

+***
 ## Development Environment
 * Java JDK Version: 15
 * Java FX SDK Version: 15.0.1
 * OS Name: Microsoft Windows 10
 * Intellij IDE 2020.3.1 (Professional Edition)

+***
 ## Run the App
 * From the 'metrics.jar' File
 ### Requirements